yafifi/spoti-world/README.md

 4. Open App in Local Browser

 ### Future Features
 The goal is for Spoti-World to really analyze where in the world the music you listen to comes from.
-However due to the timeline of this assignment and the need for additional data layers, I have kept the current imlementation as an MVP version.
+However due to the timeline of this assignment and the need for additional data layers, I have kept the current implementation as an MVP version.

 Additonal Fetures:
 - Country-level analysis of top artists (requires additional datasets)